 - Preheat oven to 350°F. Grease two 6-cavity donut pans well and set them to the side.

-- In a medium mixing bowl, whisk the egg, melted butter, brown sugar, and granulated sugar.
+- In a medium mixing bowl, whisk the egg, melted butter, brown sugar, granulated sugar, and vanilla.
 Don’t add the apple cider.

 - In another bowl, whisk the flour, salt, baking soda, baking powder, cinnamon, and apple pie spice.
 Make sure there are no clumps.

-- Add the flour to wet ingredients in 2 different increments switching off with the apple cider.
+- Add the flour to wet ingredients in 2 different increments switching off with the reduced apple cider (total of ¾ cup).
 Scrape the sides of the bowl with a spatula and make sure all flour is combined, there shouldn’t be any flour lumps.

 - Put all the batter in a large ziploc bag or piping bag.
 Cut the end & fill your donut tins about ¾ way.